-ART 162 Ceramics II
+Ceramics II

 A studio course with emphasis on clay as an artistic medium for utilitarian pots and sculptural forms.
 Included will be claybody and glaze formulation, firing techniques, and history.
-Prerequisite: ART 161 or permission of instructor

-ART 167 Printmaking I
+Printmaking I

 An introductory studio course in the methods and materials of printmaking: etching, woodblock printing, linoleum printing, and collograph.
 The basic elements of art will be articulated through these printmaking methods.